Henke-gh/Hotel-Island/README.md

 This project uses an SQlite database and a couple of packages (Guzzle and phpdotenv).
-Information about the database structure can be found in the tableCreates.txt and install instructions for said packages are included in the decpendencies.txt file in the repository.
+Information about the database structure can be found in the tableCreates.txt and install instructions for said packages are included in the dependencies.txt file in the repository.

 # Code review